firefly-iii/docs/docs/installation/cronjob.rst

 .. code-block:: bash

    # cron job for Firefly III
-   0 3 * * * /usr/bin/php /var/www/firefly-iii/artisan firefly:cron
+   0 3 * * * /usr/bin/php /var/www/firefly-iii/artisan firefly-iii:cron

 Of course, you must make sure to replace ``/usr/bin/php`` with *your* path to PHP and replace ``/var/www/firefly-iii/`` with the path to *your* Firefly III installation.